PaulKinlan/paul.kinlan.me/content/2024-09-11-the-disposable-web.md

 At the same time in high-school, our advanced suite of BBCs and Nimbus\'s (Nimbusi?) didn\'t fulfil me.
 I could see some kids writing BASIC to change the sides of the screens, and my friend Bob had written his magnum opus: \"Bird pooh\'s\", and I still didn\'t get it.

-One eventful day on a school trip in Chester, by the River Dee there was an arcade and in that Arcade I saw Streetfighter II, and things clicked.
-Movements of the joystick and buttons would change the state of the program.
+One eventful day on a school trip in Chester, by the River Dee there was an arcade where I saw Streetfighter II, and things clicked.
+Movements of the joystick and buttons would change the state of the program and the graphics.
 I\'d have to loop around a lot of times to keep thing going...
 Hey, I knew how DOOM worked too...!

 By fortune, my grandfather was a tinkerer.
 Heswall Computers sold him a top of the line 286 (don\'t ask...) that had QBasic on.
 My grandad had a problem.
 He couldn\'t pick his National Lottery numbers, and so was born my first actual computer program (btw - I nearly quit because I had no clue our chums in America spelt colour incorrectly).